-This project is a segment of the Board’s reporting model initiative.
+This project started as a segment of the Board’s reporting model initiative.
 Prior to February 2020, the Board conducted the reporting model phase II project to consider improvements to budgetary information.
-The Board later decided to align phase II with two other projects intended to improve the reporting model, management’s discussion and analysis improvements and note disclosures.
-Consequently, the reporting model phase II project is now the budgetary improvements project.
+The Board later decided to align phase II with the other projects intended to improve the reporting model.
+Consequently, the reporting model phase II project became the budgetary information project.

-The budgetary improvements project addresses certain issues related to accounting and financial reporting for government-wide and component reporting entity budgetary information.
-The project will consider improvements to the existing guidance related to: 1) the usefulness of the required U.S. budget surplus/deficit presentations, and 2) the understandability of the required presentation for component reporting entity budgetary resources.
+The objective of the budgetary information project was to address certain issues related to accounting and financial reporting for government-wide and component reporting entity budgetary information.
+The project considered improvements to the existing guidance related to: 1) the usefulness of the required U.S. budget surplus/deficit presentations, and 2) the understandability of the required presentation for component reporting entity budgetary resources.